 Born and brought up in Bradford, Priestley used his Yorkshire background in some of his finest works, such as Bright Day and When we are married.
 His connections with the city were later marked by the statue near Central Library and the naming of the J. B. Priestley Library at the University of Bradford, which was he officially opened in 1975.
 The University awarded him the title of honorary Doctor of Letters in 1970, and he was awarded the freedom of the City of Bradford in 1973 and the Order of Merit in 1977.

 The J. B. Priestley Archive is one of the largest and most popular of the Special Collections at Bradford.
 Most of the material has been kindly donated by the Priestley Estate.
 The Archive includes scripts of plays, films and TV broadcasts, journal articles, lectures, press cuttings, theatre programmes and other publicity material, business and personal correspondence and a huge collection of photographs.
 There are even personal effects, such as Priestley's iconic pipes.
-Priestley was an enthusiastic painter and one of his works, a gouache of Ullswater, is on display in the Special Collections Reading Room.

 Special Collections also has a superb collection of published books by and about Priestley.
 The author himself donated a set of his works published by Heron Books in the 1960s, supplemented by many works donated by the Priestley Estate and various individuals.
-The book collections includes novels, essays, plays, pamphlets and works of biography and history.
+The book collection includes novels, essays, plays, pamphlets and works of biography and history.
 We also include volumes to which Priestley contributed a preface or an article, and biographies.
 Many of our books are first editions, some signed; we also collect later editions, translations, paperbacks and audio-visual material.